epearsoe/Coleco-ADAM-SD-DDP/README.md

-# Coleco-ADAM-SD-DDP
 Coleco ADAM SD DDP 01/01/2020

 Use at your own risk.

+NOTE: The Arduino pinouts and some components have changed as of version 1.3.

 Required Components:

 1. Arduino MEGA 2560 R3 (~$13.00)
 2. 0.96" I2C IIC Serial 128X64 White OLED LED Display Module for Arduino SSD1306 (~$7.00)
 3. Arduino ARM MCU SD Card Module Slot Socket Reader N150 (<$4.00) *If you use a Micro SD card shield you may need to use pin 53 for CS instead of pin 10.
 You would need to adjust the code to support this.
 4. 3 Momentary Push Buttons (<$5.00)
 5. 3 10K resistors (~$1.00)
+6. 1 1K resistors
+7. 1 SN74LS7406N
-6. Breadboard (for button mounting) (<$2.00)
+8. Breadboard (for button mounting) (<$2.00)

 Arduino to ADAM Connection: